top of page

 When a property becomes unsafe, tenants may legally stop paying rent until the space is repaired.

-A landlord insurance policy covers the structure, fixtures, and systems in most cases.
+A landlord insurance policy usually covers the structure and major systems.
 It may also include protection for flood damage or other sudden and accidental events.

 However, it doesn't cover the tenant’s personal belongings.
 Both sides should review their coverage and keep clear records for the property insurance company.